 Imagine standing before a grand old flag, the wind catching its fabric just so, rippling the red, white, and blue in a mesmerizing dance.
+But what exactly do those colors stand for?
 It's more than just a pretty sight, isn't it?
 It's a symbol, an icon, a visual representation of an idea that has captured hearts and minds for generations.
-But what exactly do those colors stand for?
 What meaning is woven into each stripe and star?

 Unveiling the Symbolism: Red, White, and Blue